renovatebot/renovate/docs/usage/configuration-options.md

 `fileMatch` is used by Renovate to know which files in a repository to parse and extract.
 `fileMatch` is a mergeable field, i.e., patterns can be added to the default patterns of a manager.
-The default patterns cannot be removed.
-If you need to include or exclude specific paths use the `ignorePaths` or `includePaths` configuration options.
+The default `fileMatch` patterns cannot be removed, so if you need to include or exclude specific paths then use the `ignorePaths` or `includePaths` configuration options.

 Sometimes file matches are really simple - for example with Go Modules Renovate looks for any `go.mod` file, and you probably don't need to change that default.